Cosmopolitan Intimacies: Malay Film Music of the Independence Era

 by Adil Johan

-The Golden Age of Malay film in the 1950s and 1960s was the product of a musical and cultural cosmopolitanism in the service of a nation-making process based on ideas of Malay ethnonationalism, initially fluid, increasingly homogenized over time.
-The commercial films of the period, and in particular their film music, from national cultural icons P. Ramlee and Zubir Said, remain important cultural reference points for Malaysia and Singapore to this day.
-This is the first in-depth study of the film music of the period, and its social and cultural impact.
-The study brings together ethnomusicological and cultural studies perspectives.
+The golden age of Malay film in the 1950s and 1960s was the product of a musical and cultural cosmopolitanism in the service of a nation-making process based on ideas of Malay ethnonationalism, initially fluid, increasingly homogenised over time.
+The commercial films of the period, and in particular their film music, from national cultural icons P. Ramlee and Zubir Said, remain important reference points for Malaysia and Singapore to this day.
+This is the first in-depth study of the film music of the period.
+It brings together ethnomusicological and cultural studies perspectives.

 Adil Johan is a saxophonist, ethnomusicologist and research fellow at the Institute for Ethnic Studies (KITA) in the National University of Malaysia.

 416 pages, 229mm x 152mm